Description

 Returns something like app\controller\IndexController.

-Because closures do not belong to any controller, the request from a closure route will always return an empty string ''.
+Since closure functions do not belong to any controller, requests from closure routes always return an empty string '' for $request->controller.

 $request->action;